 Finding My Voice takes audiences on a remarkable behind-the-scenes journey of Kathleen Turner’s extensive and well-documented career.
-Peppered with songs from the great American songbook, Kathleen Turner croons hits including “Let’s Fall in Love”, “I’d Rather Be Sailing”, “On the Street Where You Live”, “Every Time We Say Goodbye”, showcasing her trademark husky voice.
+Peppered with songs from the great American songbook, Kathleen Turner croons hits including “It’s Only a Paper Moon”, “I’d Rather Be Sailing”, “On the Street Where You Live”, “Every Time We Say Goodbye”, showcasing her trademark husky voice.

 Directed by Andy Gale, Finding My Voice features musical direction, arrangements and accompaniment from Mark Janas.